Club Members 2016/17

 Successes and Achievements

-We are an established FA Women’s High Performance centre – see below tab for more information!
+We are only one of nine University clubs in the UK to be an FA High Performance Centre.
+See below tab for more information!

 Izzy Christiansen (Olympic Lyonnais and England)